-A goal of this project is to create a portrait of scouting, painted with stories exploring course of the movement.
+The goal of this project is a portrait of scouting, painted with stories, focused on a current of the movement.

-Later curved into a visual book organized by topics of current global affairs and Sustainable Development Goals of the United Nations.
-It is a kick start campaign of gathering funds for equipment and a three-year-long project.
+Curved into a visual book, organized by topics of current global affairs and Sustainable Development Goals of the United Nations.
+It is a kick start of gathering funds for equipment and a three-year-long project.

-The story is split into two parts: Origins — a history of scouting told by members, customs and through emblems from around the world — followed by the Impact, split into Individual Development, Self-Empowerment and Community Service: three steps of the scouts’ personal development.
+The story is split into two parts: Origins — a history of scouting told by members, customs, and through emblems from around the world — followed by the Impact, built on Individual Development, Self-Empowerment and Community Service: three steps of the scouts’ personal development.
 Let me explain:

 During the time of the project I hope to showcase stories of scouts, whose environment is influenced by the political situation of their country or cultural aspects, and how they work within their environment.
 The final result will be a body of work that I hope to exhibit in scout halls and galleries, but most of all – to create a book.